-There are some other things you can do to fix the problem that don’t involve the removal of the roots.
+There are some other things you can do to fix the problem that doesn’t involve the removal of the roots.

-The below image shows the drop-line of a tree which lies outside the canopy where water falls.
-Any exposed roots outside the drop-line can safely be removed as it will not affect the stability of the tree.
+The below image shows the drop-line of a tree that lies outside the canopy where waterfalls.
+Any exposed roots outside the drop-line can safely be removed as they will not affect the stability of the tree.